Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 }
 ```

 So, when any `RouterDirective` is created, it will right away invoke `ChildrenOutletContexts.onChildOutletCreated()`.
-Then, we either reuse an existing _context_(we'll see an example a bit later) or we create a new one, which is the current situation.
+Then, it will either reuse an existing _context_ or it create a new one, which is the current situation.
 We've introduced the _context_ concept and it can be accurately described by the `OutletContext`.
 An interesting thing to notice here is that a _context_ has a `children` property, which points `ChildrenOutletContexts`.
 What this means is that we can visualize this process as a tree of _contexts_, more exactly a tree of `OutletContext` instances.

 What you might wonder now is why the `ChildrenOutletContexts` class needs to maintains a map of `OutletContext`s: